What is a Maintenance and Repair Worker?

 Equipment Selection: Determining the kind of tools and equipment needed to do a job.

-Are There Job Opportunities for Maintenance and Repair Workers?
+Is There Going to be Demand for Maintenance and Repair Workers?

-In 2016, there was an estimated number of 1,432,600 jobs in the United States for Maintenance and Repair Worker.
+There were about 1,432,600 jobs for Maintenance and Repair Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 112,500 new jobs for Maintenance and Repair Worker by 2026.
 The BLS estimates 154,700 yearly job openings in this field.

 The states with the most job growth for Maintenance & Repair Worker are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.